Bounds for standard $L$-functions: Lie-theoretic preliminaries

 \begin{lemma} The following conditions on an element $p \in X$ are equivalent: \begin{enumerate}[(i)] \item $p$ belongs to some fixed compact subset of $X$. \item There is a fixed element $q \in X$ with $p \simeq q$. \end{enumerate} In that case, the element $q$ is unique provided that $X$ is Hausdorff. \end{lemma} \begin{proof} This is \cite[Thm 6.1]{MR469763}. \end{proof}

 We refer to the element $q$, as in the conclusion of the lemma, as the \emph{fixed part} of $p$.
-This element has the following property: a fixed open subset $E$ of $X$ contains $q$ if and only if it contains $p + o(1)$.
+This element has the following property: a fixed open subset $E$ of $X$ contains $q$ if and only if it contains $p + o(1)$.\footnote{ The informal content of ``fixed part'', following the motivating discussion of \S\ref{sec:asymptotic-notation-overview}, may be understood as follows.
+Suppose given a compact Hausdorff space $X$ and an element $p = p_T \in X$ that depends upon some asymptotic parameter $T \rightarrow \infty$.
+Then, possibly after passing to a subsequence of parameters $T_j \rightarrow \infty$, there is a unique limit $q = \lim_{j \rightarrow \infty} p_{T_j}$.
+In particular, for each neighborhood $U$ of $q$, there exists $j_0 = j_0(U)$ so that $p_{T_{j}}$ lies in $U$ whenever $j \geq j_0$.
+The nonstandard terminology expresses an equivalent feature but in language that obviates the need to have most quantities depend upon a parameter or to repeatedly pass to subsequences. }